pi0/capnp-es/README.md

 <!-- /automd -->

-> [!WARNING]
-> WARNING: THIS IS ALPHA QUALITY SOFTWARE.
-USE AT YOUR OWN RISK.
-AUTHORS ARE NOT RESPONSIBLE FOR LOSS OF LIMB, LIFE, SANITY, OR RETIREMENT FUNDS DUE TO USE OF THIS SOFTWARE.
-Feedbacks and contributions are welcome.

-TypeScript implementation of the [Cap'n Proto](https://capnproto.org) serialization protocol.
+> TypeScript implementation of the [Cap'n Proto](https://capnproto.org) serialization protocol.

 Cap’n Proto is an insanely fast data interchange format and capability-based RPC system.
 Think JSON, except binary.
 Or think [Protocol Buffers](https://github.com/protocolbuffers/protobuf), except faster.
-In fact, in benchmarks, Cap’n Proto is INFINITY TIMES faster than Protocol Buffers, because there is no encoding/decoding step!
+In fact, in benchmarks, Cap’n Proto is INFINITY TIMES faster than Protocol Buffers, because there is no encoding/decoding step.
 Start with the [Cap'n Proto Introduction](https://capnproto.org/index.html) for more detailed information on what this is about.

 ## Status

+> [!WARNING]
+> WARNING: THIS IS ALPHA QUALITY SOFTWARE.
+USE AT YOUR OWN RISK.
+AUTHORS ARE NOT RESPONSIBLE FOR LOSS OF LIMB, LIFE, SANITY, OR RETIREMENT FUNDS DUE TO THE USE OF THIS SOFTWARE.
+Feedback and contributions are welcome.

 This project is a rework<sup>1</sup> of [jdiaz5513/capnp-ts](https://github.com/jdiaz5513/capnp-ts/) by Julián Díaz and under development (honestly more a playground at this stage).
-Until version 1.x.x lands, the API can change from 0.x to 0.y version.
+Until version `1.x.x` lands, the API can change from `0.x` to `0.y`.

 - Serialization: working, may be missing features
 - Schema Compiler: working, may be missing features